 You will be chopping an onion, bell pepper and cutting the chicken into bite sized pieces.

-It’s nice to do a quick prep for camping dinner recipes that sit in a marinade for a few hours while you take a hike or relax around camp.
+It’s nice to do a quick prep for camping dinner recipes that sit in a marinade in a freezer bag for a few hours while you take a hike or relax around camp.

-Because the chicken takes a little longer to cook, you will be separating it from the veggies on the skewers so it is easiest to marinate them in separate bags.
+Because the chicken takes a little longer to cook, you will be separating it from the veggies on the skewers so it is easiest to marinate them in separate re-sealable plastic bags.

 Place the chicken with half the marinade in one bag.